Gold Coast Suburb Profile - Southport

 The streets are 'green scaped', the people are friendly, the sky is usually bright blue, the air is clean and the patrolled surf beach is 2 minutes away by car.

-Southport is home to two of the Gold Coast's oldest public schools.
-TSS 'The Southport School' an all boys school with expansive grounds and riverfront position and St Hilda's Girl School a past provider of powerful local and state business leaders and politicians.
+Southport is home to two of the Gold Coast's oldest private schools.
+TSS 'The Southport School' an all boys school with expansive grounds and riverfront position and St Hilda's the only all girls school which started up in the early 1900s.

 Southport's residences range from houses, villas, to small unit blocks providing low density living - a pleasant relaxed lifestyle well guarded by a loose network of local activists who come together when Southport's amenity is threatened.

-Southport is rapidly becoming one of the Gold Coast's real estate development hot spots with 11 highrise buildings scheduled to be built during the next 12 - 18 months.
-These new high-rises such as Brighton On Broadwater and Pivotal Point are a mixture of residential and commercial buildings and can be seen at www.RealtyGoldCoast.com
+Southport is rapidly becoming one of the Gold Coast's real estate development hot spots with 11 highrise buildings scheduled to grace our streets and house the Gold Coast's booming population.
+These new high-rises such as Brighton On Broadwater and Pivotal Point are a mixture of residential and commercial buildings.

 Southport History